 GEMS has, over the years, earned a reputation for "doing what it says on the tin", and we have no doubt that GCS will follow closely in the footsteps of the other GEMS Cambridge schools in terms of curriculum, staffing, and ethos.

 Despite the list of facilities, we don’t expect to see the addition of 'bells and whistles' – there is no mention of a future swimming pool or Performing Arts Centre, for instance.
 However, for parents seeking an affordable, 'good' quality of education with an established UK curriculum, GCS Sharjah will no doubt be a solid option.

 In common with arrangements for all visits by WhichSchoolAdvisor.com to individual schools, GEMS Cambridge Private School Sharjah was requested to ask parents and staff to participate in the WhichSchoolAdvisor.com survey.
 Unfortunately, it was not possible to arrange this at the time, and the onset of Covid-19 has made getting further feedback more difficult.

 If you are a parent, teacher or senior student at GCS, please share your experience with other potential members of your school community by taking part in our Survey here.

-School fees are broadly comparable with the Abu Dhabi schools and marginally higher than the Dubai school.
-The school is currently enrolling students from Pre-KG to Grade 5 with very limited availability and will offer Grades 6, 7 and 8 from September 2020.
+School fees are broadly comparable with the Abu Dhabi schools, and marginally higher than the Dubai school.
+The school is currently enrolling students from Pre-KG to Grade 8 with very limited availability.
 Judging by the parents that we met at the school, we would expect these higher grades to fill quickly.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.